© Corey Rich/Red Bull Content Pool

 It was Lama's third attempt on the mountain.
 The next group of headlines the duo made was with the success of the climb.

-I knew if it wouldn't hold my weight I would take a huge fall.
+I knew if it would not hold my weight I would take a huge fall.

 The notoriously extreme weather of Patagonia and the challenge of the climb weren't the only things Lama had to overcome.
 He also had to face criticism for placing bolts during his first visit in 2010.